mpv-player/mpv/DOCS/man/input.rst

     A list of tags can be found here: http://docs.aegisub.org/latest/ASS_Tags/

 ``vo-configured``
-    Return whether the VO is configured right now.
+    Whether the VO is configured right now.
 Usually this corresponds to whether the video window is visible.
 If the ``--force-window`` option is used, this usually always returns ``yes``/true.

 ``vo-passes``
     Contains introspection about the VO's active render passes and their